calvinbui/calvin.me/posts/2014-08-23-part-1-install-pfsense-on-esxi-5-5/index.md

 <!-- more -->

-## What you will need:
+## What you will need

 * A computer or laptop - to do the configuring
 * ESXi - the hypervisor it will run on
 * Modem - used to connect to the Internet, can be your current modem/router combo
 * RJ45 cables
 * At least two network cards in your server, although you can use one it is easier to spread your connections out as LAN and WAN.
 * KVM or monitor to ESXi, required when changing its IP address.

-## Prerequisites:
+## Prerequisites

 ### Think of the private address range you want

 Private addresses are:

 * 10.0.0.0 to 10.255.255.255 (16777216 addresses)
 * 172.16.0.0 to 172.31.255.255 (1048576 addresses)
 * 192.168.0.0 to 192.168.255.255 (65536 addresses)

 My current home network is on the 192.168.X.X network but I am hoping to change it to 10.X.X.X to save myself some typing. pfSense uses the 192.168.1.X network by default.

-### Have a video and keyboard connection to your ESXi box somehow.
+### Have a video and keyboard connection to your ESXi box somehow

 The best way would be a physical screen and monitor (what I will use), KVM or IPMI (set a static address or else keep in mind the IP address of IPMI may be out of range once you change once you begin to work with the new address range.).This is because you will need to access pfSense, change your ESXi IP to get an address etc.

-## Let's Start!
+## Let's Start

 Currently your setup may look similar to something like this: